 When we rotate a limb in-place away from the body we call this external rotation.
 When we rotate a limb towards the body it is internal rotation.
 If you were to grab a doorknob with your right hand and turn it clockwise, this would be external rotation at the wrist.
 If you were to turn the doorknob counter-clockwise this would be internal rotation.
 Pretend you’re standing up with a piece of paper under your right foot.
 If you were to twist this paper with your right foot clockwise this would be external rotation of your leg.
 If you were to twist this paper with your right foot counter-clockwise this would be internal rotation of your leg.

 Abduction and adduction occur in the frontal plane of movement.
 Flexion and extension occur in the sagittal plane of movement.
-Internal and external rotation occurs in the sagittal plane of motion.
+Internal and external rotation occurs in the transverse plane of motion.

 Planes of Movement

 Now we are going to discuss planes of movement.
 This can get a little tricky but I will help you visualize this.

 Imagine you are standing in a narrow hallway with just barely enough room to face down the hall.
 What kind of exercises could you perform?
 A squat?
 A curl?
 A front shoulder raise?
 Hamstring curl!
 Triceps push-down!
 This is a plane of movement.
 This is called the Sagittal Plane!
 Now here’s where it gets tricky, flexion and extension are the terms used to describe a muscles function IN THE SAGITTAL PLANE!